Ice bath: Ice baths versus cold baths

 Several sources suggest that cold baths (60-75 F) were preferable to ice baths.
 Physiotherapist Tony Wilson of the University of Southampton said that extremely cold temperatures were unnecessary and a "cold bath" would be just as effective as an ice bath.
 Another agreed that a mere cold bath is preferable to ice baths which are "unnecessary."
 A third report suggested that cool water (60-75 F) was just as good as water at a lower temperature (54-60 F) and that eight to ten minutes should be sufficient time, and warned against exceeding ten minutes.

 Effectiveness

 In summer 2014, the Ice Bucket Challenge went viral on social media to raise money for the ALS Association.

-After exercise, there is some evidence that taking an ice bath may reduce delayed onset muscle soreness and perceptions of fatigue, but no good evidence of any other benefit.
+After exercise, there is some evidence that taking an ice bath may reduce delayed-onset muscle soreness and perceptions of fatigue, but no good evidence of any other benefit.

-A 2024 meta-analysis of controlled trials concluded that cold water immersion immediately following resistance training may blunt the ensuing muscle hypertrophy, although the authors cautioned that their conclusion was uncertain due to the relatively fair to poor quality of the underlying studies.
+A 2024 meta-analysis of controlled trials concluded that cold water immersion immediately following resistance training may blunt the ensuing muscle hypertrophy.
+It was also observed that there was an apparent decline in the perception of stress within 12 hours post-exposure with improvements in sleep and quality of life scores.
+However, the authors cautioned that their conclusion was uncertain due to the relatively fair to poor quality of the underlying studies.